 I am using Zed editor especially the Vim mode for quite some time.
-VSCode editor my previous thing.
+VSCode editor was my previous editor.
 The experience on VSCode was laggy and slow using VSCodeVim.
 I’ll blame my machine for that, rather than my not-so-great Vim skills.

 I quite like the Camouflage VSCode extension by zeybek.
 This extension hides the sensitive environment variables in the .env file by hiding their values.
 No more “oops” moment.

-Perfect excuse to learn Rust - Create a similar extension for Zed.
+This seems like a perfect opportunity to learn Rust - Create a similar extension for Zed editor.

 Project code: https://github.com/dudeperf3ct/zed-camouflage